10 Ways to Maintain and Even Improve Your Bone Health | Amoils.com

 8. Other good foods to build bone health are prunes (dried plums), onions and sage.
 You might want to add some raw onion to your salads and some cooked ones to hot meals.
 Sage (which is a herb) should be used sparingly otherwise it will give off a pungent odor and add a musty taste to your food.
 Probably the best way to take sage is to add a few leaves to your cups of tea every day.
 Bananas are another helpful food as the potassium found in bananas neutralizes any excess sodium in some people’s diet, allowing for healthy amounts of calcium to remain within the body.

-9. Instead of pasturized dairy, change to raw milk, cream, butter and cheese if you can.
-Studies have shown that populations that have a high intake of pasturized dairy products also have the highest rate of osteoporosisI like.
-Raw is so much better than pasturized because the enzyme phosphatase, which is needed for calcium absorption, is destroyed with pasteurization.
+9. Instead of pasteurized dairy, change to raw milk, cream, butter and cheese if you can.
+Studies have shown that populations that have a high intake of pasturized dairy products also have the highest rate of osteoporosis.
+Raw is so much better than pasteurized because the enzyme phosphatase, which is needed for calcium absorption, is destroyed with pasteurization.
 If raw dairy is not available, fermenting is an alternative.
 For example, kefir or 24 hour fermented yogurt with pasteurized dairy will restore some enzymes and enhance calcium absorption.

 10. Researchers have found an important reason to exercise as working out triggers influential stem cells to become bone instead of fat, improving overall health by boosting the body’s capacity to make blood.
 The body’s mesenchymal stem cells are most likely to become fat or bone, depending on which path they follow.
 For more on this research.